Jens-Kluge/Wavelet-CppWForms/README.md

 ### Wavelet Selection
 ![Wavelet Selection](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/WaveletSelection.GIF)

 The slider can be used to change the wavelet index from 0 to 1023 which will change the wavelet order and position.
+The order 0 zero has only two positions, the next order 2 has 4 positions, etc. until order 9, which has 512 positions and the wavelets of the smallest scale.
+You can play around with the slider to find out.

 ### 2D Wavelet Transform
 ![2D Wavelet Transform](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/2D%20Wavelet%20Transform.GIF)